pmb-7684/paulabailey_portfolio/index.md

 This project for DTSC 3601/3602 focused on a problem involving the analysis of one or more data sets and the application of machine learning and data mining methods to better inform policing and crime prevention efforts and policies.
 Building models that can identify patterns in the community crime dataset to help organizations better understand community factors and crimes and give them an advantage when making decisions in their fight against crime, better policing and safer communities.
 Our group focused on the effects of social disorganization and auto theft.

-The report of our finding is located[here.](/pdf/AUTO THEFT CRIME ANALYSIS.pdf)
+The report of our finding is located[ here.](/pdf/AUTO THEFT CRIME ANALYSIS.pdf)

 ---
 [Anime Recommender System](https://kaihansen8.github.io/3162FinalProject/)